Defining your product objectives and initiatives

 • Is it specific enough to help guide your prioritization decisions around which features to build next?

-Quantitative objectives and initiatives
+Quantitative objectives

 • Increase the number of videos viewed per session by 10%